heidihendry/camelot/README.md

 In the future they will be made available through the UI.

 For more module examples, check out Camelot's [built-in reports and columns](https://bitbucket.org/cshclm/camelot/src/master/src/clj/camelot/report/module/builtin/?at=master)

+## Configuration

+### Required Fields (deprecated)

+A list of properties which must be present in the metadata of a file.
+Should any one of these properties not be present, a problem will be flagged in the dataset.

+### Project Start (deprecated)

+A timestamp indicating the beginning of the project.
+Should the timestamp of any file in the dataset fall occur before this, a problem will be flagged.
+The start time is _inclusive_.

+### Project End (deprecated)

+Like 'project-start', but for the project end date.
+The end time is _exclusive_.

+### Surveyed Species (deprecated)

+A list of strings with the names of the species in the survey.
+Should any file's metadata include a species not present in this list, a problem will be flagged.

+`HUMAN-CAMERACHECK` is considered by Camelot as a special species used to verify the start and end of a phase.
+Should a collection not contain a at least 2 files with this species, with unique dates, it will be flagged as a problem in the dataset.

+### Language

+Language used by Camelot.
+Currently only `English` is supported.

+### Night Start Hour

+One of four properties used to (naively) identify camera time configuration issues.
+This is the hour of the day at which night is guaranteed to have fallen.
+This should be set to the hour after there is no sign of daylight.

+### Night End Hour

+One of four properties used to (naively) identify camera time configuration issues.
+This is the hour of the day at which night may have ended.
+This should be set to the earliest time at which there's sign of daylight.

+### Infrared ISO Value Threshold

+One of four properties used to (naively) identify camera time configuration issues.
+The ISO value of the cameras which is used to suggest a photo was taken at night.

+File ISO values greater than this threshold are considered `night` photos and thus are expected to lie within 'Night Start Hour' and 'Night End Hour'

+### Erroneous Infrared Threshold

+One of four properties used to (naively) identify camera time configuration issues.
+This is the maximum allowable proportion of photos which are `night` photos, but do not fall within the block of time denoted by `Night Start Hour` and `Night End Hour`.

+### Sighting Independence Minutes Threshold

+The number of minutes after a species is sighted before further photographs of that species at that location should be considered independent (and thus included in analysis).

+**Important:** Currently location is considered as being unique to a folder.
+The dependence of two folders at the same location is not currently recognised.

 ## Experimental Features